takyurp09/takyurp09.github.io/index.md

 <div id="home" class="tab-content active">
   <div>
     <p>
-      Welcome to My Site!
+      Welcome to my site!
 I'm <b style="color: #007BFF;">Muhammad Taky Tahmid</b>, a PhD student in Environmental Economics at the University of Delaware.
 My passion lies in exploring the profound impacts of climate change on society, particularly within the realms of agriculture and national output.
 I'm also on an exciting journey to integrate machine learning into my climate change research, blending innovation with vital environmental studies.
     </p>
     <p>
       I absolutely love to code and am proficient in both R and Python.
 But more than anything, I love to teach and share knowledge.
 Here, you'll find a showcase of my research, experiences, and tutorials.
 I'll also be sharing insightful blogs, so stay tuned!